How to Prevent Data Breaches: Best Tactics

 Another effective way to prevent a data breach is by enabling two-factor authentication (2FA) for all accounts as this can help protect against data breaches.

-This makes it much harder for cyber criminals to access sensitive information, even if they manage to obtain a user’s password.
+This makes it much harder for cybercriminals to access sensitive information, even if they manage to obtain a user’s password.

 10. Install Intrusion Detection Systems (IDS)